CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 # c7rpimyth
 centos 7 on the raspberrypi with *mythtv

     *Currently, I use an older mythtv version 28.2 in my projects.
     Usage of older software may NOT make you many friends , if you tell anyone close to upstream.

     Note: This is not the kernel/OS we are talking about here, just the mythtv application.
-    I'll update it when i can,  I  personally have a lot of projects I have to  bring into sync when I do, feel free to rebuild your own in the meanwhile.
+    I'll update it when i can,  I  personally have a lot of projects I have to  bring into sync when I do.
+    Feel free to rebuild your own in the meanwhile.
     Pretty sure I and others give enough information for one to do that.

 2 images Built and available now on SF.
 Version r01 is xfce4 based and r02 is lxqt based.